 Do you know your essential pantry staples in the kitchen?
 Six months ago I would have had a vague sense of what those were, but wouldn’t be able to confidently list them out for you.
-For the past six months though, I’ve been paying close attention to my family’s preferences, habits, and our budget and can now say that I know what our pantry staples are.
+For the past six months though, I’ve been meal planning and paying close attention to my family’s preferences, habits, and our budget and can now say that I know what our pantry staples are.

 How to Know Your Essential Pantry Staples

 When we think of pantry staples, the immediate things that come to mind are: eggs, milk, and bread.
 Those are definitely on my list, but there are many more items I’ve come to recognize as essential for our well stocked kitchen.